-This group of bonsai trees we categorise as 'outdoor bonsai' are temperate climate trees.These grow in Ireland, and northern Europe, so they more familiar to us than the tropical varieties.They should be kept outdoors,their normal habitat, for most of the year as they need to experience the fluctuation in temperature throughout the seasons..
+This group of bonsai trees we categorize as 'outdoor bonsai' are temperate climate trees.These grow in Ireland, and northern Europe, so they more familiar to us than the tropical or sub-tropical varieties.They should be kept outdoors,their normal habitat, for most of the year as they need to experience the fluctuation in temperature throughout the seasons..

 Outdoors in an sheltered area, patios, small yards or gardens is ideal.
 Some, like the evergreen varieties are suitable for balconies once they are protected from too strong winds.
 Certain species need some frost protection in winter.
 Check below in the' notes on popular varieties' section.Can be brought indoors for short periods especially in Summer, but abrupt changes from heat to cold can damage your bonsai.

 Use rain water when possible, soaking your tree with a fine hose until you see water coming out of the drainage holes.
-Bonsai trees may need watering daily in summer.Even in wet, cold weather your tree will need to be watched, as cold winds can cause drying out,.
+Bonsai trees may need watering daily in summer .Even in wet, winter weather your tree may need to be watered, as cold winds can cause drying out,.

 But never let your tree dry out completely.